robingranqvist/blender-helpers/README.md

 ## Usage

-Using external Python file is quite quirky in Blender for some reason.
-It should look something like this:
+Using external Python files in Blender scripts is quite quirky for some reason.
+The folder structure should however look something like this:

 ```
 .